 RIP Karma – we hardly knew ye.

-In an earnings report today, GoPro revealed that it will be pulling out of the drone business, ceasing production of its Karma drone and exiting the market once it has sold the last of the inventory.
+In an earnings report today, GoPro revealed that it will be pulling out of the camera drone business, ceasing production of its Karma drone and exiting the market once it has sold the last of the inventory.

 Citing the extremely competitive aerial market, GoPro said that Karma’s success in reaching number two in market position was not enough to keep it viable.
 The firm also blamed a “hostile regulatory environment” for drones in the United States and Europe.